purn1mak/HadoopSummitCloudbreak/README.md

 Crash Course for Cloudbreak for Data Works Summit 2018 San Jose.
 - [1.
 Log into the Cloudbreak application](#1)
   - a.Confirm the security exception
-  - b.login page
+  - b.Login page
-  - c.
-Create Cloudbreak Credentials
+  - c.Create Cloudbreak Credentials
 - [2.
 Creating a cluster on OpenStack](#2)
   - a.Advanced cluster options
   - b.Availability zone